 Due to the layout of the rooms, the fireplace was placed in the hall at the longer side wall, rather unusual, instead of at one of the shorter ends of the building, or as in older houses, which were heated with central hearths.
 The fireplace in Cochwillan was equipped with a massive chimney protruding from the outside, which became a distinctive element of the entrance façade of the building.
 The western room on the first floor was also equipped with a fireplace, but there the flue was led through the wall thickness.

 The house in Cochwillan is considered one of the best examples of a late medieval, non-defensive residence in Wales.
 To date, it has maintained an almost unchanged appearance, and the value of the object is raised by the original timber roof truss.
+Only part of the windows was transformed (devoid of mullions, trefoils and enlarged), the eastern part of the northern wall was rebuilt and the house was reinforced with corner buttresses.
 As the building is a private property, its interior can be visited only through pre-arranged reservations.

 Smith P., Houses of the Welsh Countryside.
 A Study in Historical Geography, London 1988.

 The Royal Commission on The Ancient and Historical Monuments and Constructions in Wales and Monmouthshire.
 An Inventory of the Ancient and Historical Monuments in Caernarvonshire, volume I: east, the Cantref of Arllechwedd and the Commote of Creuddyn, London 1956.